ajitabhpandey/jumpstart-my-macbook/README.md

 # jumpstart-my-macbook

-Jumpstart my MacBook Using Ansible
+Jumpstart my MacBook Using Ansible.

+After Python 2 EoL, apple removed system-provided installation from macOS 11 Big Sur.
+Please ensure that you install latest version of python from (https://www.python.org/downloads/)

 To setup run the following command :